jluttine/rofi-power-menu/README.md

 ```

 If confirmation isn't asked, the action is performed immediately.
 Although,
-that's probably not useful, it's possible.
+that's probably not useful, it is possible.
 However, note that Rofi will still
 pop up a menu with no options available.
-It would be nice if Rofi would just
+It would be nice if Rofi would not
-close if it wasn't given any choices.
+appear at all if it wasn't given any choices.

 ### `--dry-run`